History of male homosexuality

+Homosexuality is defined as romantic attraction, sexual attraction, or sexual behavior between people of the same sex or gender.
+As a sexual orientation, homosexuality is "an enduring pattern of emotional, romantic, and/or sexual attractions" exclusively to people of the same sex or gender.
+It "also refers to a person's sense of identity based on those attractions, related behaviors, and membership in a community of others who share those attractions."

-Societal attitudes towards same-sex relationships have varied over time and place, from requiring all males to engage in same-sex relationships to casual integration, through acceptance, to seeing the practice as a minor sin, repressing it through law enforcement and judicial mechanisms, and to proscribing it under penalty of death.
-In addition, it has varied as to whether any negative attitudes towards men who have sex with men have extended to all participants, as has been common in Abrahamic religions, or only to passive (penetrated) participants, as was common in Ancient Greece and Ancient Rome.
-The widespread concept of homosexuality as a sexual orientation and sexual identity is a relatively recent development, with the word itself being coined in the 19th century.
+Societal attitudes towards same-sex relationships have varied over time and place.
+Attitudes to male homosexuality have varied from requiring males to engage in same-sex relationships to casual integration, through acceptance, to seeing the practice as a minor sin, repressing it through law enforcement and judicial mechanisms, and to proscribing it under penalty of death.
+In addition, it has varied as to whether any negative attitudes towards men who have sex with men have extended to all participants, as has been common in Abrahamic religions, or more towards passive (penetrated) participants, as was common in Ancient Greece and Ancient Rome.
+Which acts are considered "hsexual", "lustful", or "romantic" have also differed throughout history.
+At various times, actions such as bed-sharing, cuddling, passionate declarations of love, and even kissing have been considered appropriate within same-sex friendships and/or unacceptable within the context of opposite-sex friendships and even marriage.

+Homosexuality was generally tolerated in many ancient and medieval eastern cultures such as those influenced by Buddhism, Hinduism, and Taoism.
+Homophobia in the eastern world is often discussed in the context of being an import from the western world.
+Some have contended that definitions of "progress" on homosexuality (e.g. LGBT rights) as being Western-centric.

 Many male historical figures, including Socrates, Lord Byron, Edward II, and Hadrian, have had terms such as gay or bisexual applied to them; some scholars, such as Michel Foucault, have regarded this as risking the anachronistic introduction of a contemporary social construct of sexuality foreign to their times, though others challenge this.
 A common thread of constructionist argument is that no one in antiquity or the Middle Ages experienced homosexuality as an exclusive, permanent, or defining mode of sexuality.
 John Boswell has countered this argument by citing ancient Greek writings by Plato, which describe individuals exhibiting exclusive homosexuality.

-Overview in anthropology

-In a 1976 study, Gwen Broude and Sarah Greene compared attitudes towards and frequency of homosexuality in the ethnographic studies available in the Standard cross-cultural sample.
-They found that out of 42 communities: homosexuality was accepted or ignored in 9; 5 communities had no concept of homosexuality; 11 considered it undesirable but did not set punishments, and 17 strongly disapproved and punished.
-Of 70 communities, homosexuality was reported to be absent or rare in frequency in 41, and present or not uncommon in 29.